Teddy-XiongGZ/MIRAGE/README.md

 # MIRAGE Benchmark

-Welcome to the GitHub page of `MIRAGE` Benchmark!
-This repository contains a comprehensive dataset and benchmark results aimed at evaluating retrieval-augmented generation (RAG) systems for medical question answering (QA).
-We use the [MedRAG](https://github.com/Teddy-XiongGZ/MedRAG) toolkit to evaluate existing solutions of various components in RAG on MIRAGE.
+Welcome to the GitHub page of `MIRAGE` (Medical Information Retrieval-Augmented Generation Evaluation) Benchmark!
+This repository contains a comprehensive dataset and benchmark results aimed at evaluating Retrieval-Augmented Generation (RAG) systems for medical question answering (QA).
+We use the [`MedRAG`](https://github.com/Teddy-XiongGZ/MedRAG) toolkit to evaluate existing solutions of various components in RAG on MIRAGE.

 [![Preprint](https://img.shields.io/badge/preprint-available-brightgreen)]()